11 Best Delivery Apps to Work For in 2021

 - Be 21 years or older

-- An insured vehicle that’s a 2007 model or newer
+- Drive an insured vehicle that’s a 2007 model or newer

 - Clean driving record

-Eaze will also run a criminal background check on you, which you’ll need to consent to.
+You’ll also need to consent to Eaze running a criminal background check on you.
 This can take several weeks to get approved, so it’s not one of those delivery app jobs you can just sign up for and make money the next day.
-They have the strictest requirements as weed is a heavily regulated industry.
+They have the strictest requirements, as weed is a heavily regulated industry.
 See full details on the Eaze website here.